Oromay

 Oromay (Eritrean language: ፍሬ አልባ, "pointless", borrowed from the Italian oramai) is an Amharic-language novel, published in 1983.
 It was written by Baalu Girma.
 The novel presents a cynical account on the Red Star Campaign of the Derg military junta.
 The book was published by the Kuraz Publishing Agency in Addis Ababa.
 In spite of a government ban on the book, it became widely read and famous.
 According to Ruth Iyob, the book presents "an accurate and compelling account of the events surrounding the failure of this campaign".

 The Red Star Campaign had been declared by Colonel Mengistu Haile Mariam in a speech in Asmara on January 25, 1982.
 In his speech Mengistu called for the crushing of "secessionist bandits", i.e. the EPLF guerrilla in Eritrea, the TPLF in Tigray and the EPRP and EDU in Gondar.
 The campaign was supposed to focus both on military means as well as supporting reconstruction in the affected areas.
 The Commission for Organizing the Party of the Working People of Ethiopia was assigned the task of leading the campaign.
 The government sent some 120,000 troops to participate in the campaign, making it the largest military offensive of the Derg in the Eritrean war.
-The author Baalu Girma, had been invited by Mengistu to work as propaganda chief in the Red Terror Campaign.
+The author Baalu Girma, had been invited by Mengistu to work as propaganda chief in the Red Star Campaign.
 He had assumed the position believing in the goals of the campaign.
 However, he came to feel that the ideals of the campaign had been corrupted by militaristic mindsets.
 Once the campaign had been abruptly called off, Baalu Girma began writing Oromay based on the events of the campaign.
 While the official propaganda lauded the Red Star Campaign as a success, Baalu Girma considered it a failure.
 He stayed behind in Eritrea during this period.
 Oromay is a love story set in Asmara in the midst of the conflict.